Eight steps to buying a house

 What is conveyancing?

-Conveyancing is the legal transfer of a property’s title from the seller to the buyer.
+Conveyancing is the legal transfer of a property’s title from the seller to the buyer and is a vital part of buying a house.
 It is important that buyers research who they wish to use for conveyancing when they have a contract of sale.

 Use a solicitor